Ben Zefeng Zhang

 Rackham Predoctoral Fellowship

 I am really honored to be selected to receive the prestigious Rackham Predoctoral Fellowship at the University of Michigan to support my dissertation!
+The Rackham Predoctoral Fellowship supports "outstanding doctoral candidates working on dissertations that are unusually creative, ambitious and impactful."
 March 8, 2024

 View archived news items here.